 Real estate is a popular career path for individuals looking for a flexible career with unlimited growth potential.

 As a Realtor, you create your own business and invest as much time and effort into it as you choose.
-Here are the five steps you need to complete to get your real estate license in Maryland.
+Here are the six steps you need to complete to get your real estate license in Maryland or Pennsylvania.

 Six Steps to Becoming a Real Estate Agent in Maryland